stabla/Blog/_posts/2025-07-14-Small-Bet-3-sec-news.ai.md

 ## Current Status

-Launched in June 2025, SecNews now actively serves cybersecurity professionals worldwide with timely, curated intelligence.
+Launched in June 2025, sec-news.ai now actively serves cybersecurity professionals worldwide with timely, curated intelligence.
 The platform continues to evolve based on user feedback and emerging security trends, reinforcing its role as a trusted source of actionable cybersecurity insights.

 ## Explore